swiftlang/swift-package-manager/Documentation/Development.md

 Run tests with the trunk compiler and other projects.
 This is **required** before a pull-request can be merged.

-    @swift-ci test with toolchain
+    @swift-ci please smoke test self hosted

-Run tests with the latest trunk snapshot.
+Run just the self-hosted tests.
 This has fast turnaround times so it can be used to get quick feedback.

 Note: Smoke tests are still required for merging pull-requests.